Audit & Assessment

 Grade Level 2

-Grade Level 2 (G2®) is the average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
-G2 represents an average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 2 (G2®) is an excellent level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
+G2 represents a low exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Grade 3